Patient-physician relationship questions

 4. How do I know when it is safe for patients to discontinue home isolation?

-Persons with COVID-19 who have symptoms and were directed to care for themselves at home may discontinue home isolation under the following conditions:
+As of July 20, persons with COVID-19 who have symptoms and were directed to care for themselves at home may discontinue isolation under the following conditions:

 1. How do I establish effective staff safety protocols?